NOAA-CSL/MELODIES-MONET/docs/examples/aircraft_pairing.rst

 Jupyter notebook.
-This Jupyter notebook ``examples/jupyter_notebooks/AEROMMA_UFS-AQM_Aircraft_Pairing.ipynb`` pairs `AEROMMA <https://csl.noaa.gov/projects/aeromma/>`_ observational data with the UFS-AQM model with a long resampling window of 600 s for testing purposes.
+This Jupyter notebook ``examples/jupyter_notebooks/AEROMMA_UFS-AQM_Aircraft_Pairing.ipynb`` pairs `AEROMMA <https://csl.noaa.gov/projects/aeromma/>`_ observational data with the UFS-AQM model with a 30 s resampling window
+(and an option to switch to 600 s for testing purposes).
 This Jupyter notebook calls this YAML file ``examples/yaml/control_aircraft_looping_AEROMMA_UFSAQM.yaml``, which describes how to perform the analysis.
 This supplementary YAML file ``examples/yaml/supplementary_yaml/supplementary_aircraft_looping_file_pairs_AEROMMA_UFSAQM.yaml``,